rezendi/ykarma/HOWTO.md

 Quick Launch with Docker
 ------------------------

-1. Ensure you have the prerequisites mentioned above.
+1. Ensure you have the prerequisites mentioned above -- Docker, docker-compose, and your new Firebase project.

 2. Populate the two Firebase config files: one for the React front end, one for the API service
     1. Firebase configuration for React